Manthan787/slim/_posts/2017-12-22-optimizing-apache-spark.md

 From the Control plot, it can be observed that the amount of data shuffled stays roughly the same for any value on X-axis.
 This indicates that **in Control shuffle seems to be a function of total number of columns** in the source RDDs.
 In contrast, for the Plugin plot, the shuffled data increases only when the used number columns increases.
 It bolsters our initial hypothesis.
 If number of columns used are constant, regardless of number of total columns shuffled data stays almost constant.
 Thus, **in Plugin shuffle becomes a function of used number columns** in source RDDs.

 Fig 3 also shows the delta for shuffle data between both control and plugin benchmarks.
-The highest gain in network efficiency of $89\%$ is observed when total number of columns in `rdd1` is $22\%$ and none of the columns are used after join.
-This means that the optimized code shuffles $89\%$ less data than its unoptimized counterpart.
+The highest gain in network efficiency of 89% is observed when total number of columns in `rdd1` is 22% and none of the columns are used after join.
+This means that the optimized code shuffles 89% less data than its unoptimized counterpart.
 Moreover, the percentage gain increases horizontally from left to right for each value on Y-axis indicating the decrease in shuffling compared to unoptimized version, when total number of columns increase but number of columns used remains constant.
-Surprisingly, when there's only one column in RDD and none of the columns are used, optimized version shuffles $23\%$ more data than unoptimized version which was unexpected.
-This could be a limitation in our plugin implementation that converts the RDD values and maps the values as `Tuple22` with $22 \times null$ values.
+Surprisingly, when there's only one column in RDD and none of the columns are used, optimized version shuffles 23% more data than unoptimized version which was unexpected.
+This could be a limitation in our plugin implementation that converts the RDD values and maps the values as `Tuple22` with 22 x null values.

 **Execution Time**